Home News Join Us Contact

 Sue

 I’m originally from the Chicago area but have lived in Northern California for four decades.
 Currently I live in a magnificent windowed home overlooking the Pacific Ocean in La Selva Beach south of Santa Cruz, but I’m looking to downsize and Walnut Commons’ intentional community seems just the right thing.
 My career was in sales and marketing.
 I’m retired now, a mother of 4, grandmother of 6, who loves to spend time and energy with my family.
-By family I include my 9-year-old dog Sunshine.
+By family I include my dog "Buddy".
 I love cooking, entertaining, reading, sewing, knitting and attending my UCC church.

 Judy